keptn/lifecycle-toolkit/docs/content/en/docs/implementing/metrics.md

-The Keptn Metrics Operator provides a single entry point to all metrics in the cluster and allows you to use multiple observability platforms and, beginning with v0.8.0, multiple instances of any observability platform.
+The Keptn Metrics Operator provides a single entry point to all metrics in the cluster and allows you to use multiple observability platforms and multiple instances of any observability platform.
 Keptn Metrics are also application aware so they report data for all workflows that are included in the Keptn application.